gsun1/ContextFreeLanguages/README.md

     greedy_parse(input) - parses input by attempting to reduce variables into expressions at earliest possible time.

-examples.cs - some example grammars to show the usage of the PDA
+examples.cs - Some example grammars to show the usage of the PDA

+examples.txt - The terminal output of the examples